2012 Chrysler 200 Performance

 - "The steering is responsive and had good on-center feel for the long, flat straightaway that constitutes the middle of California.” -- Detroit Free Press

-- "If you want an incredibly quick front-wheel drive sedan, Chrysler has the car for you for cheap." -- Motor Trend (on the V6 engine)
+- "If you want an incredibly quick front-wheel drive sedan, Chrysler has the car for you for cheap." -- Motor Trend (V6 model)

 Acceleration and Power

 - "With a relatively trim size and class-leading horsepower, these cars are plenty fast.
 They don't overwhelm you, though, which is a good thing.
 Power builds smoothly and steadily.
 Torque steer is well mitigated.
-The transmission generally works well, though one test car exhibited occasional clunkiness when shifting from 2nd to 3rd gear." -- Consumer Guide (on the V6 engine)
+The transmission generally works well, though one test car exhibited occasional clunkiness when shifting from 2nd to 3rd gear." -- Consumer Guide (V6 model)

 - "The V-6 produces very noticeable torque steer when you floor the pedal, but acceleration is not overly impressive.” -- Detroit Free Press

-- "That much power (did we mention the 260 pound-feet of torque) leads to some pretty severe torque steer." -- Motor Trend (on the V6 engine)
+- "That much power (did we mention the 260 pound-feet of torque) leads to some pretty severe torque steer." -- Motor Trend (V6 model)

 Handling and Braking